NPRG041: Programming in C++

 - Custom namespaces: standard / user-defined namespaces, construct

-(embedded / flat definition, reopening), naming convention
+namespace (embedded / flat definition, reopening), naming convention

 - Container requirements: motivation (standard algorithms, ranges), type aliases (